wangkuiyi/canonicalize-go-python-grpc-dev-env/README.md

 ### Building in Container

-We will build a Docker image that contains development tools:
+We build a Docker image that contains development tools:

 1. The Python interpreter
 1. The Go compiler